-Save Liquid error (product-template line 117): Computation results to '-Infinity'%
+Save Liquid error (product-template line 117): Computation results in '-Infinity'%

 1. Bumgardner 01:59 2.
 A Waxen Sea 07:24 3.
 Citadel 06:40 4.
 Howling Lands 06:59 video 5.
 Stillness 09:04 6.
 Observances of the Path 01:43 7.
 The Atavist's Meridian 12:34 8.
 Blood on the Lupines 08:36 9.
 Sulphur English 11:49

 Richmond's INTER ARMA, reigning masters of the slow build, continue to trace a distinctly ambitious trajectory through modern metal.
 Their impulses tend toward the epic, but never bloat; they meld several styles — doom, sludge, and hard psych — without coming off like dilettantes.
 This newest full-length, Sulphur English, finds them mining deeper in the proggy organic doom fields that made both Paradise Gallows and Sky Burial so thrilling while expanding further the on the psych-folk strain that made those albums' peaks seem so lofty.